 Zygmunt Bauman, “Liquid Modernity” (Poland)

-Herbert Marcuse, “One-Dimensional Man: Studies in the Ideology of Advanced Industrial Society” (Germany)
+Herbert Marcuse, “One-Dimensional Man: The Ideology of Advanced Industrial Society” (Germany)

 Donna Haraway, “Simians, Cyborgs, and Women: The Reinvention of Nature” (United States)